Ines G. Moran

 Jankowski Lab, University of British Columbia, Canada (2014)

-Song matching in birds is a common communication strategy that birds use to interact with their conspecific neighbours.
+Song matching is a common communication strategy that birds use to interact with their conspecific neighbours.
 The goal of this project at the Jankowski Lab at the University of British Columbia, Canada, was to determine whether Orange-billed Nightingale thrushes (Catharus aurantiirostris) from Costa Rica were able of instantaneous song matching.

 Photo credit: Jorge Obando